jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

             f'{random.randint(0,59):02}'
         )

-  the terminal_ is your friend, and shows a random ValueError_
+  the terminal_ is my friend, and shows a random ValueError_

   .. code-block:: shell